minprog/uva-prog-wis/30 Week 3/10 Problem Set 8/10 Problem Set 8.md

 $$y-f_1 = (x-x_1)(f_1-f_0)/(x_1-x_0)$$.

-Solving for the value of $x$ for which $y=0$ for this line, gives the two-point iteration formula
+Solving for the value of $$x$$ for which $$y=0$$ for this line, gives the two-point iteration formula

 $$x_(k+1)=x_k-f(x_k)(x_k-x_(k-1))/(f(x_k)-f(x_(k-1))$$.

 Thus, starting with the two initial approximations $$x_0$$ and $$x_1$$, the approximation $$x_2$$ is the $$x$$-intercept of the line joining $$(x_0, f(x_0))$$ and $$(x_1, f(x_1))$$.
 The approximation $$x_3$$ is the $$x$$-intercept of the line joining $$(x_1, f(x_1))$$ and $$(x_2, f(x_2))$$, and so on.

 While both the regula falsi and secant methods use the idea of a linear approximation to the function based on its values at two points, the regula falsi method depends on the fact that those two points enclose a zero, with the consequent sign change for $$f(x)$$, while the secant method simply extrapolates using these two points to find the next approximation to the zero.
 The regula falsi method is sure to find the zero, since it keeps it bracketed, while the secant method can sometimes fail to find a zero that does exist.
-The secant method has the advantage that we do not need to have prior knowledge of the interval in $x$ in which each zero of $$f(x)$$ lies.
+The secant method has the advantage that we do not need to have prior knowledge of the interval in $$x$$ in which each zero of $$f(x)$$ lies.

 ### Problem d